bitgn/ml-pipelines/STUDY.md

 ### Tasks

-1. Read a article on [How to Move Beyond a
+1. Read an article on [How to Move Beyond a
 Monolithic Data Lake to a Distributed Data Mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html)
 2. Watch video about [machine learning pipelines